 - Verified official transcripts

-Alternatively, completed applications can be printed off and dropped into:
+Alternatively completed applications can be emailed to email@example.com or dropped into: